MultiPaper/MultiPaper/DEVELOPING_A_MULTISERVER_PLUGIN.md

 ## Option 2: Polling with MySQL (not preferred)

-These database operations can be slow, so sometimes they'll need to be kept in memory to speed up tasks.
+These database operations can be quite slow, so sometimes they'll need to be kept  in memory to speed up tasks.
 A common example of this is storing the player's data when they log into the server.

 ```java
 // Not multi-server compatible